Our plans for dealing with major incidents that may occur in the capital are available to download below.

 - London Recovery Management Protocol - outlines how the recovery from a major emergency is coordinated

 - London Voluntary Sector Capabilities Document - provides information on the services available from pan-London voluntary organisations, which can support the response

 Specific emergency plans are developed to provide a tailored response to individual types of risk.
 For example, not all emergencies involve flooding, so we have a separate framework setting out the response to that risk.

 All of the specific plans are designed to complement the generic plans, and can be simultaneously activated.
 For example, it might be necessary to undertake an evacuation during an adverse weather event, in which case multiple emergency plans would be activated.

 - London Strategic Flood Response Framework - information for local responders to assist in decision making and planning for a flood incident

 - London Pandemic Influenza Framework - response to an outbreak of pandemic flu

-- London Humanitarian Assistance Plan – planned support for those affected by emergencies
+- London Humanitarian Assistance Framework– planned support for those affected by emergencies

 - London Mass Casualty Framework – response arrangements in the event of an incident involving many casualties

 - London Mass Fatality Framework – how London will respond to an incident involving a significant number of deaths in a short space of time